ledelma2/OverwatchDSApp/README.txt

 API to help gather info.
 However, I may also have to make changes to the package's main script since, for some reason, I get a "HeroNotFound" exception when looking for Brigitte.

+EDIT 1/23/19:
+The "HeroNotFound" exception was due to the python-overwatch API using an array of size 2 to access both quickplay and competetive stats.
+When quickplay stats are missing the real competitive index gets decremented by 1 therefore forcing the "HeroNotFound" exception.
+After finishing the whole project I will likely go and add a fix for this bug, but for now I will just put play time in qp for all heroes.
+Also added support for Ashe.

 Stage 1.5: The GUI
 If a GUI is implemented to insert data into the database, the language used will likely be C# in order to utilize LINQ or Python to utilize NoSQL.